Lim colim versus colim lim. II: Derived limits over a pospace: Derived limits over a topological poset

 \subsection{Partially ordered sheaves}

-A {\it diagram of spaces} indexed by a topological poset $P$ is a morphism of topological posets $f\:Q\to P$ (i.e., a continuous monotone map) such that if $f(q)\le p$, then there exists a unique $q'\in f^{-1}(p)$ such that $q\le q'$.
-It is not hard to see (cf.\ \cite{M4}*{\S\ref{comb:hatcher-maps}, \S\ref{comb:closed-open-maps}}) that this condition is equivalent to saying that $f$ is an order-closed map with order-discrete point-inverses (with respect to the Alexandrov topologies on $P$ and $Q$).
+A {\it diagram of spaces} indexed by a topological poset $P$ is a morphism of topological posets $f\:Q\to P$ (i.e., a continuous monotone map) such that if $f(q)\le p$, then there exists a unique $q'\in f^{-1}(p)$ such that $q\le q'$. \footnote{In Logic, monotone maps (between Kripke frames or Heyting algebras) satisfying this property are known as ``$p$-morphisms''.
+In Category Theory, such maps between posets (viewed as categories) are known as ``discrete opfibrations'', and are a special case of ``Grothendieck opfibrations''.} It is not hard to see (cf.\ \cite{M4}*{\S\ref{comb:hatcher-maps}, \S\ref{comb:closed-open-maps}}) that this condition is equivalent to saying that $f$ is an order-closed map with order-discrete point-inverses (with respect to the Alexandrov topologies on $P$ and $Q$).
 Note also that the monotonicity of $f$ is equivalent to its order-continuity.
 If $f\:Q\to P$ is a diagram of spaces, we have the Hatcher maps $f^p_{p'}\:f_p\to f_{p'}$, where $f_p=f^{-1}(p)$, defined whenever $p\le p'$, with $f^p_p=\id_{f_p}$ (compare \cite{M4}*{\S\ref{comb:hatcher-maps}}).